 The main theme of the start-up is to make flavoured water, with no preservatives added.

-With the aim to refine their idea of startup, the trio participated in IIT-Kanpur’s and IIM-Indore’s Entrepreneurship competition and receive wide appreciation.
-The major boost came when Malviya National Institute of Technology (MNIT) of Jaipur decided to incubate the idea of flavoured water.
+With the aim to refine their idea of start – up, the trio participated in IIT – Kanpur’s and IIM – Indore’s Entrepreneurship competition and receive wide appreciation.
+The majour boost came when Malviya National Institute of Technology (MNIT) of Jaipur decided to incubate the idea of flavoured water.
 The institute also helped the trip in applying for patent and other official documentation.

-They have sold some 10,000 bottles of flavoured water – rose, kewra and bel flavours till now through their business to business mode.
-The kids were looking for some major break just when an investor from Indore called the trio for the first round of meeting.
+They had sold some 10,000 bottles of flavoured water – rose, kewra and bel flavours till now through their business to business mode.
+The kids were looking for some major break just when an investor from Indore called the trip for the first round of meeting.
 "The meeting was successful in the first hour.
-They decided to fund Rs.3 crore.
+They decided to fund Rs 3 crore.
 Under the agreement, we have the responsibility of marketing and research.
 The plant will be based in Indore," said Utsav Jain.

-The teenagers read UG and PG books on management and advertising to learn the techniques and skills of marketing.
+The teenagers read UG and PG books on management and advertising to learn the techniques and skills of market.